MrFriendCS/MrFriendCS.github.io/n5-cs/ddd/N5-DDD-Insert/index2.md

 | Manufacturer name | Cabinet Makers |
 | Address           | 158 Hawthorn Road Carlisle |
 | Telephone         | 03217329124 |

+{:start="4"}
+4. Manufacturer 327 has a new product called Tin Snips Left-handed and costs £9.67.
+The code of this new product is TSL1, there are 5 in stock and none on order.
+Add details of this new product to the database.